top of page

 What Causes People-Pleasing?

 If you grew up in environments where love felt conditional on your compliance, or where expressing your needs led to rejection or conflict, standing firm in your own truth might immediately trigger old fears of losing connection.
-Instead of feeling that vulnerability, you may default to pleasing as a way to ensure emotional safety.
+Instead of feeling and sitting with that vulnerability, you may automatically default to pleasing as a way to ensure emotional safety.

 People-pleasing typically develops when:

-• Love or approval felt conditional on being helpful or agreeable
+• Love or approval felt conditional on being helpful, accomodating and agreeable

 • Expressing your needs or preferences led to rejection or conflict